nuuuwan/news_lk3_data/README.md

 *2025-09-21 05:00:00* · [`economynextcom`](https://economynext.com/proparco-france-ready-to-look-at-financing-sri-lanka-firms-as-default-ends-241336/) · `en`

-ECONOMYNEXT – Proparco, the private sector arm of the French development lender Agence Française de Développement, is ready to look at financing firms in Sri Lanka as the country has emerged from default and is stable, an official said.
+ECONOMYNEXT – Proparco, the private sector arm of the French development lender AFD, is ready to look at financing firms in Sri Lanka as the country has emerged from default and is stable, an official said.

 Sri Lanka defaulted on its external debt in 2022 and has now completed the restructuring of its sovereign bonds, and most of its bilateral debt including those of the AFD itself.